nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 5.6.
 Find Command

-The `FindCommand` class provides the functionality of finding a specific or few transaction(s) from the list of transactions recorded in Moolah Manager, based on  multiple searching keywords that match the details of the transaction(s).
+The `FindCommand` class provides the search functionality for finding a specific or few transactions from the list of transactions in Moolah Manager.
+Using the command `find k/KEYWORD`, the criteria for retrieving the matching transactions is based upon the partial or full match of the user `KEYWORD` input compared with the description of each transaction object.

-The sequence diagram below shows the interactions of a successful execution of the `FindCommand`.
+The sequence diagram below shows the interactions of a successful execution of the `FindCommand`, using an example of `find k/bus_fare`.

 <p align="center">
     <img src="images/FindCommandSequenceDiagram.png">